michaelstaake/mainty/README.md

 # Mainty

 A simple PHP web app for tracking vehicle maintenance records.
-Free, simple, open source, and self-hosted.
+Free, easy, responsive, open source, and self-hosted.
 Use Docker, or host it on any Apache/PHP web server.
 Uses SQLite for easy backup, with built-in Export via JSON or HTML so you can import that data into something else or print records for your mechanic or the next owner of your vehicle.

 ## Requirements